zencart/documentation/content/user/products/download_delivery_methods.md

 If you have set up your AWS credentials, when you configure your product attributes to specify a filename, simply give `aws:bucketname/filename.ext` as the filename in attributes controller.

-To set you AWS credentials, create an `/includes/extra_datafiles/dev-aws_credentials.php` file containing the following:
+To set your AWS credentials, create an `/includes/extra_datafiles/dev-aws_credentials.php` file containing the following:

 ```php
 <?php